qutheory/cloud-documentation/docs/database/beta/backups.md

 !!! warning
     Backup features are not implemented yet.

 Backups are a vital part of data hosting.
-We basically have 2 ways of managing backups. `Continuous Backups` and `On-demand backups`.
+We basically have 2 ways of managing backups. **Continuous Backups** and **On-demand backups**.
 There are some core differences explained here.

 ## Continuous Backups

-Continuous backups, are backups on the harddrive level.
-And are running automatically on `Standard` and `Premium` database plans.
-A snapshot of the harddrive containing the data will be performed **every 4 hours**.
+Continuous backups, are backups on the hard drive level.
+And are running automatically on **Standard** and **Premium** database plans.
+A snapshot of the hard drive containing the data will be performed **every 4 hours**.
 Continuous backups are only for restore within Vapor Cloud.
 Due to the nature of the backup, you can't copy this backup outside of Vapor Cloud.

 Backups are stored on Amazon S3, distributed to multiple datacenters, to secure for major outages.